inexorabletash/model2/article1.md

 > "Traveller has always been an easy game to mate to a computer."

-So begins Marc W. Miller's first entry in a short-lived column in The Journal of the Travellers' Aid Society and Challenge magazines, issues 24, 25 and 26.
+So begins Marc W. Miller's first entry in a short-lived column in _The Journal of the Travellers' Aid Society_ and _Challenge_ magazines, issues 24, 25 and 26.

 A Bit of History
 ----------------

-Traveller emerged on the scene in 1977 at the same time as the personal computer, and this revolutionary new tool was instrumental in the creation of the Traveller universe.
-Software was used to generate the sector data for Atlas of the Imperium and other supplements such as 1001 Characters and Veterans.
-GDW even dabbled in selling play aids such as Beastiary and WordGen.
+**_Traveller_** emerged on the scene in 1977 at the same time as the personal computer, and this revolutionary new tool was instrumental in the creation of the **_Traveller_** universe.
+Software was used to generate the sector data for Atlas of the Imperium and other supplements such as _1001 Characters and Veterans_.
+GDW even dabbled in selling play aids such as _Beastiary_ and _WordGen_.
 As noted on the last page of Book 7:
-"As the Merchant Prince trade system was created and tested, extensive use of a computer simulation helped the designer analyze and understand various aspects of the system" and this simulation was released in an interactive form as Trader.
-It is clear that without personal computers, the evolution of Traveller would have been quite different.
+_"As the Merchant Prince trade system was created and tested, extensive use of a computer simulation helped the designer analyze and understand various aspects of the system"_ and this simulation was released in an interactive form as _Trader_.
+It is clear that without personal computers, the evolution of **_Traveller_** would have been quite different.

 Typical of the personal computers at the time was the Apple II, and